MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 For information on how to create a bot project, see the [C# quickstart](../dotnet/bot-builder-dotnet-sdk-quickstart.md#templates).

 1. Update your copy of the Bot Framework templates (VSIX or .NET Core) to the latest version.
-1. Create a new project based on the **empty bot** template.
+1. Create a new project based on the **empty bot** .NET Core 3.1 template.

+> [!NOTE]
+> This article does not highlight the using statements you need to add to get the project to compile.

 ## Add NuGet packages

 1. Open your project in your preferred IDE.
-1. Add the **Microsoft.Bot.Builder.Dialogs.Adaptive** NuGet package as a dependency.
+1. Add the **Microsoft.Bot.Builder.Dialogs.Adaptive** 4.10.0 or later NuGet package as a dependency.
 1. Register any additional packages your bot will need:
     - For adaptive dialog unit testing, add the **Microsoft.Bot.Builder.Dialogs.Adaptive.Testing** package.
     - For LUIS language understanding, add the **Microsoft.Bot.Builder.AI.LUIS** package.